trdroid/Android-Examples/Activities/ActivityLifeCycle/README.md

 ### Implementing onSaveInstanceState() callback

 Since an activity is destroyed and recreated on runtime device configuration changes, the onSaveInstanceState() method can be implemented to retain the state across activity destruction and recreation.
+The onSaveInstanceState() method can also be implemented to save state when an activity is paused or stopped.

+When an activity is paused or stopped, the Android system could possibly destroy the activity to reclaim memory, if needed.
+That said, a running activity is never destroyed by the Android system to reclaim memory.

 ```java
     @Override